 Transportation and Roadway

-A significant portion of our 30 years of experience has been dedicated to transportation related development.
-After 6 years of combined experience as a transportation engineer for Colorado and Washington Department‘s of Transportation, Jaime has been responsible for design, review, and construction oversight of several roadway projects, signal systems, transit facilities, airport, urban and rural roadway reconstruction and rehabilitation related projects.
-He is current and well versed with state and local agency standards, viable LID methods, AASHTO and Federal Transit Authority (FTA).
+A significant portion of our experience has been dedicated to transportation related development for design and review.
+Our projects span signal systems, transit facilities, airports, urban and rural roadway reconstruction as well as rehabilitation.
+SCE is current and well versed with state and local agency standards, viable LID methods, AASHTO and Federal Transit Authority (FTA).

 transportation and roadway projects

 SCE was commissioned to assist in the completion of the Seattle Street Car system, which connects the residential neighborhoods and business districts of Capitol Hill, First Hill, Yesler Terrace, Central Area, Chinatown-International District and Pioneer Square, while also providing transit service to Swedish Medical Center and Harborview Medical Center, colleges such as Seattle Central College and Seattle University and sporting event venues (CenturyLink and Safeco Field).
 SCE provided design and supplemental topographical survey verifications for the design of: SCL 13.8kv duct bank replacement; pavement restoration; ADA adjustments; and site foundation design for the traction power substations.

 Sound Transit Northlink N125 from UW to Northgate, Seattle WA

 SCE is assisting Sound Transit with its Northgate Link Extension project, which will connect the Northgate, Roosevelt and U District neighborhoods to downtown Seattle and the airport.
 Fast, reliable service will provide relief to one of the region’s most congested traffic areas.

 SR99 Bored Tunnel Project and AWV Replacement – Seattle, WA